-Khirbat al-Mudayna is a part of the Wadi ath-Thamad Project is an international archaeological research project working in northern Moab with a senior staff of senior scholars and advanced students from Canada, the United States, The Netherlands and Austria.
+Khirbat al-Mudayna is a part of the Wadi ath-Thamad Project is an international archaeological research project working in northern Moab with a staff of senior scholars and advanced students from Canada, the United States, The Netherlands and Austria.
 The project is sponsored by and funded by Wilfrid Laurier University and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Research is an ongoing endeavor, and was supplemented with summer seasons of excavation, regional survey, and research.
 During most field seasons, students had the opportunity to complete their field school requirement as members of the excavation team.
 Pottery and samples are housed at Wilfrid Laurier University in the Near Eastern Archaeology lab and storage area.

 Khirbat al-Mudayna, the northern most of six sites with this name (meaning, “ruin of the little city”), is located along the Wadi ath-Thamad in the northern region of Moab.
 The surface of the site was explored at the turn of the twentieth century.
 Nelson Glueck (1934) identified Mudayna Thamad as a Moabite site based on the pottery and figurines he collected at the site.

 Excavations began in 1996 by the Wadi ath-Thamad Project under the direction of P. M. Michèle Daviau.
 Excavation on the oval mound (approximately 80 by 140 meters inside a casemate fortification wall visible on the surface) has revealed an Iron Age town with evidence for domestic, industrial and cultic activity.